Nearest Neighbor Control For Practical Stabilization of Passive Nonlinear Systems: Nearest-Neighbor Control for Passive Systems

 Using the result of Lemma~\ref{lemma:1} and the assumptions introduced thus far, we can define a feedback mapping $\phi$ which maps the measured outputs to the discrete set $\mathcal U$ to achieve practical stabilization.
 In this regard, we first consider the mapping $\phi:\R^m \rightrightarrows \cU$, defined as

-The feedback control $u = \phi(y)$, with $\phi$ given in \eqref{phi_eq}, can be seen as a quantized version of the unity output feedback $y\mapsto -y$.
-This quantization rule maps $-y$ to the nearest element in the set $\cU$ with respect to the Euclidean distance.
+The feedback control $u = \phi(y)$, with $\phi$ given in \eqref{phi_eq}, can be seen as a quantized version of the unity output feedback. \startmodif That is, when $\mathcal U$ is the continuum space $\R^m $, solution to the optimization problem~\eqref{phi_eq} is none other than $u=\phi(y)=-y$. \stopmodif This quantization rule \startmodif $\phi$ \stopmodif maps $-y$ to the nearest element in the set $\cU$ with respect to the Euclidean distance.
 The partitions in the output space induced by such quantization rule indeed result in Voronoi cells, and the resulting control law is hence discontinuous taking constant value in each of the Voronoi cells, see Fig.~\ref{fig:small_example}.
 By choosing $u = \phi(y)$, the closed system is thus given by

 As $\phi(y)$ is a non-smooth operator, we consider instead the following regularized differential inclusion

 We note that the solution of \eqref{nonsmooth_closedloop} is basically interpreted in the sense of \eqref{diff_incl_closedloop}.
 In the following result, we analyze the asymptotic behavior of the solutions of \eqref{diff_incl_closedloop} and show that they converge to $\B_\epsilon$, for a given $\epsilon > 0$, if the elements of set $\cU$ satisfy certain conditions.